The Game Awards 2025: Nominees

 Some viewers and journalists criticized the decision to discontinue the Future Class initiative.
 Several alumni felt they had been abandoned after not receiving responses from Keighley or Future Class organizer Emily Weir.
 Some suspected the initiative's discontinuation was in response to an open letter they wrote to Keighley in 2023.
-Polygon writers criticized the show's categories: Paulo Kawanishi considered the Best Role Playing Game category too broad due to the diversity of its nominees, and Giovanni Colantonio suggested the show implement smaller, more knowledgeable juries (like the Academy Awards) for categories like Best Mobile Game to better represent genres and mediums.
+Polygon writers criticized the show's categories: Austin Manchester felt the term "indie" was misapplied, considering Clair Obscur: Expedition 33 and Dispatch to be double-A and triple-I, respectively; Paulo Kawanishi considered the Best Role Playing Game category too broad due to the diversity of its nominees; and Giovanni Colantonio suggested the show implement smaller, more knowledgeable juries (like the Academy Awards) for categories like Best Mobile Game to better represent genres and mediums.
+Some Clair Obscur: Expedition 33 cast members called for a new category for motion capture actors, and Charlie Cox credited his nomination to his character's motion-capture performer, Maxence Cazorla.

-Several journalists were surprised by the lack of Game of the Year nominations for Blue Prince, Ghost of Yōtei, Indiana Jones and the Great Circle, and Split Fiction, and felt games like ARC Raiders, Donkey Kong Bananza, and South of Midnight deserved more recognition.
-Some thought The Hundred Line: Last Defense Academy was deserving of a Best Narrative nomination, and that Alex Jordan was snubbed a Best Performance nomination for his role in The Alters.
+Several journalists highlighted the lack of Game of the Year nominations for Blue Prince, Ghost of Yōtei, Indiana Jones and the Great Circle, Silent Hill f, and Split Fiction, which they attributed to the quality of the competition, and felt ARC Raiders, Dispatch, Donkey Kong Bananza, and South of Midnight deserved additional nominations.
+Some thought The Hundred Line: Last Defense Academy deserved recognition for its narrative and Alex Jordan for his performance in The Alters.
 The Best Adaptation category was criticized for its nominees' mixed reception; some felt Sonic the Hedgehog 3 was snubbed, theorizing its December 2024 release date weakened its chances.
-Streamer Shroud, who won Content Creator of the Year in 2019 and was nominated for Trending Gamer in 2017, called the awards "rigged" after ARC Raiders was not nominated for Game of the Year, though several journalists and viewers called these claims unfounded and noted the game had tough competition.
+Streamer Shroud, who won Content Creator of the Year in 2019 and was nominated for Trending Gamer in 2017, called the awards "rigged" after ARC Raiders was not nominated for Game of the Year, though journalists called these claims unfounded and noted the game had tough competition.